jramonlab/HumanActivityRecognition/report/har_report.md

 ### Exploratory Data Analysis

-In order to understand how th values were taken we will view the sampled data **across the time for sensor 1 values (x,y,z)**.
+In order to understand how the values were taken we will view the sampled data **across the time for sensor 1 values (x,y,z)**.
 The data was taken during 8 hours.
 During this time the sensed subject was doing different activites.

 <center>